newrelic-experimental/learn-labs-advance-your-nrql/lab-01/readme.md

 ![Table 2](images/table2.png)

 ### ✏️ Challenge #9
 Its time to up your emoji game! `IF` statements can be nested, this means you can display more than two options.
-Refactor the query above so that it displays three different indicators: good, warning, crictical.
+Refactor the query above so that it displays three different indicators: good, warning, critical.
 You can use any string or emoji character you like.
 Decide your own thresholds.

 ```
 FROM Transaction SELECT average(duration), IF( ____ ) AS 'Status' FACET appName